Thawab: Pronunciation

 The word thawāb is used throughout the Islamic world, so the spelling and pronunciation is slightly different from one region to another.
-In Kazakh society, for instance, it may be pronounced as "sauap", by Bengalis as "suab", in Iran as "savob", in India and Pakistan as "savab".
+In Kazakh society, for instance, it may be pronounced as "sauap", by Bengalis as "suab", "sowab", or "swab", in Iran as "savob", in India and Pakistan as "sawab".
 Among Kurds its pronounced "Sewab".
 In Bosnian and Turkish the word becomes sevap.

 Activities for earning thawāb, or a reward

 Usually any and all good acts are considered to contribute towards earning sawāb, but for a Muslim there are certain acts that are more rewarding than others.
 The primary contributing factor on the extent of the reward is based on one's intention in one's heart – the silent, unspoken one that God is aware of and not the expressed, articulated one.
 These may be one and the same, but the articulation is not required prior to performing the deed.